Michelin PAX System: Technical details

 A PAX tire may be patched from the inside as a conventional tire.
 If the tire is replaced, and the inner support ring is undamaged, the inner support ring need not be replaced.
 A new gel pack is generally applied when the tires are demounted and repaired or replaced.

 PAX tires are measured in the metric system exclusively unlike the mixed English and metric measurements prevalent in conventional tires.
 For example a conventional passenger car tire might have the designation 245/45-18, indicating a tread section 245 mm wide, with an aspect ratio of 45% (i.e., the sidewall height is 45% the width of the tread section), mounted on an 18 inch conventional wheel.
 The similarly sized PAX tire was designated 245-680R460A, indicating the same 245 mm tread section, but a 680 mm overall diameter (a specification not in the conventional passenger car tire nomenclature), the R, meaning radial construction, a 460 mm wheel seat diameter (approximately 18.1 inches) and A for asymmetric, meaning that the wheel is asymmetric, or PAX system.

 Special machinery and training is required to service the PAX tires.
 Michelin was confident enough in its service network that it guaranteed a replacement within 12 hours, if the Michelin dealer could not repair the original tire, or did not stock the replacement.
 Michelin also worked with Honda (for the Odyssey minivan) and Acura (for the RL luxury sedan) to ensure each dealer carried a full set of replacements wheel tire combinations in inventory.
 However, Canadian models of Odyssey did not offer PAX tires.

 In theory, the PAX tire would not have the same proprietary issues that plagued the Michelin TRX tire that was introduced in the mid-1970s but died out in the 1980s.
 By licensing the PAX technology to other companies, Michelin would ensure that the consumer would not be locked into a single supplier as with the TRX.
 Pirelli, Goodyear, Toyo and Sumitomo have licensed the technology from Michelin, but these companies never came out with PAX system tires.
 So in reality, the consumer was still left with a single supplier solution.

-Halt of development

-In December 2007, Michelin announced that it would halt further development of the PAX tire, but would still produce them for the foreseeable future, essentially a repeat of the TRX scenario.